costarc/MSXPi/README.md

 Quick Start Guide
 =================

+It's not really quick - it may take soime time, depending on your experience with Raspoberry Pi.

-This Quick Start Guide is updated to V1.0.1 of the Software and Interface.
+This Quick Start Guide is updated to V1.0.1 Rev. 1 of the Software and Interface.

 Please refer to the full documentation under "documents" folder in github for detailed setup procedure and other information.